Maxus T60

 The Maxus T60 is a mid-size pickup truck manufactured by SAIC Motor under the Maxus brand since November 2016.
-It is the first pick-up truck from SAIC built for the global market.
+It is the first pickup truck from SAIC built for the global market.

 In April 2019, an upgraded version called the Maxus T70 was unveiled at the 2019 Auto Shanghai.
-The T60/T70 is also marketed as the MG Extender in Thailand, Laos and Pakistan, and Chevrolet S10 Max in Mexico.
+The T60/T70 is also marketed as the MG Extender in Thailand, Laos and Pakistan, Maxus Tornado 60/70 in Saudi Arabia, Chevrolet S10 Max in Mexico and Chevrolet D-Max in Ecuador.

 Overview

 The original 2.8-litre T60 debuted at the 2016 Guangzhou International Motor Show in Guangzhou, China.
 The T60 is the first pickup from SAIC and it is the first Chinese-built pickup truck with 6 airbags.
 Early test models were equipped with a LFB479Q 1.8L petrol engine coupled with a 5-speed manual transmission, as stated by SAIC to the Chinese Ministry of Industry and Information Technology.
 The T60 was one of the first SAIC vehicles to be sold under the consumer-to-business (C2B) model, with the customer having the possibility to fully customize the truck on the Maxus website before buying it.

 On June 12, 2017, the first batch of 300 T60 pickups were exported to Chile.

 Due to government emission regulations, all T60 models from 2020 that are on sale in China are powered by the new 2.0 Euro 6 SAIC-GM Phi diesel engine, and are called "Pioneer edition".